MuKonqi/nottodbox/doc/COLOR_SCHEMES.md

 # Color Schemes
+> [!CAUTION]
+> This guide is only for Nottodbox-format (.json) color schemes.

 ## File location
 - If you want a color scheme to be added to the program, put the file in [data/color-schemes](/data/color-schemes/).

-- If you want a color scheme to only you, put the file in .local/share/nottodbox/color-schemes.
+- If you want a color scheme to only you, put the file in .local/share/nottodbox/color-schemes in your home directory.

 ## File scheme
 > [!TIP]
-> You can create color scheme easily with in Nottodbox's apparence settings.
+> You can create color scheme easily with in Nottodbox's appareance settings.

 > [!WARNING]
 > The file name (not color scheme name!) must end with .json.